redbear/WICED-SDK/README.md

 ## WICED SDK Add-on for RedBear Duo

 **Note: Since the WICED-SDK-4.1, after applying the patch, the memory map of Duo has been changed.
 See the following memory map.
-If you are going to develop WICED applications cooperating with the Particle bootloader, only if the Particle bootloader version is updated to 5 or above (by updating the Particle system firmware v0.3.0 or above, or by RBLink), then you can applying the patch for the WICED-SDK-4.1 or above.
-If the Particle bootloader version is below 5, please checkout other branch and apply that patch to the corresponding WICED SDK.**
+If you are going to deploy WICED applications and WICED DCT via the Particle bootloader, only if the Particle bootloader version is updated to 5 or above (by updating the Particle system firmware v0.3.0 or above, or by RBLink if you have), then you can apply the patch of the WICED-SDK-4.1 or above, otherwise, the older bootloader will jump to where the address mismatches the application start address.
+If the Particle bootloader version is below 5, please checkout other branch and apply the patch of the corresponding WICED SDK.**

 The [RedBear Duo](http://redbear.cc/duo/) supports Cypress WICED WiFi SDK by adding this add-on.
 The Duo IoT development kit has two boards, the Duo and the RBLink.